mimiquate/tower/README.md

 You can capture once and report to as many places as you want.

 Possibly most will end up with just one reporter.
-But that doesn't mean you shouldn't be able to easily have many, either temporarily or permantely if you need it.
+But that doesn't mean you shouldn't be able to easily have many, either temporarily or permanently if you need it.

 Maybe you just need to have a backup in case one service goes downs or something unexpected happens.